dblessing/dblessing.github.io/_posts/2015-08-23-git-rebasing-to-resolve-conflicts.markdown

 ---
 layout: post
-title:  "Git Rebasing to Resolve Conflicts: Essentials for contributing"
+title:  "Git Rebasing to Resolve Conflicts"
 date:   2015-08-23je 18:00:00
 categories: git git-rebase open-source
 ---

 Four years ago when I first started contributing to open-source projects git was new to me.
 I quickly grasped committing files and pushing to a remote repository.
-Other than the initial uneasiness with contributing code there was one thing that scared me.
-I was absolutely terrified of seeing the message saying my code couldn't be merged.
+However, I was absolutely terrified of seeing the message saying my code couldn't be merged.

 ![Merge conflict]({{ site.url }}/images/merge_conflict.png)